atherhdar/atherhdar.github.io/research.md

 </small><br><br/></div>

 ### WORK IN PROGRESS
-**Informal financial institutions and crime: Evidence from ROSCAs in India (with Debayan Pakrashi Sounak Thakur)**
+**Informal financial institutions and crime: Evidence from ROSCAs in India** <br>
+with Debayan Pakrashi and Sounak Thakur

 **Does exposure to conflict during the formative years of life impact the ability to work in adulthood?
 Evidence from India**